Near Sharpsburg in Washington County, Maryland — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: War, US Civil.

 Location.
 39° 28.989′ N, 77° 44.47′ W. Marker is near Sharpsburg, Maryland, in Washington County.
-Marker is at the intersection of Mansfield Monument Road and Smoketown Road, on the right when traveling east on Mansfield Monument Road.
+It is at the intersection of Mansfield Monument Road and Smoketown Road, on the right when traveling east on Mansfield Monument Road.
 Touch for map.
 Marker is in this post office area: Sharpsburg MD 21782, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Mansfield (within shouting distance of this marker); Twelfth Army Corps (within shouting distance of this marker); a different marker also named Twelfth Army Corps (within shouting distance of this marker); Greene's Division, Twelfth Army Corps. (within shouting distance of this marker); First Army Corps (within shouting distance of this marker); a different marker also named First Army Corps (about 400 feet away, measured in a direct line); a different marker also named Twelfth Army Corps (about 600 feet away); 12th Pennsylvania Cavalry (about 600 feet away).
+At least 8 other markers are within walking distance of this marker: Mansfield (within shouting distance of this marker); Twelfth Army Corps (within shouting distance of this marker); a different marker also named Twelfth Army Corps (within shouting distance of this marker); Greene's Division, Twelfth Army Corps. (within shouting distance of this marker); First Army Corps (within shouting distance of this marker); a different marker also named First Army Corps (about 400 feet away, measured in a direct line); a different marker also named Twelfth Army Corps (about 600 feet away); 12th Pennsylvania Cavalry (about 600 feet away).
 Touch for a list and map of all markers in Sharpsburg.

 More about this marker.
 Marker is mounted on a Model 1857 12-pounder Light Field Gun, also known as a "Napoleon."